tc39/proposal-composites/README.md

 ### Are composites deeply immutable?

 Not necessarily.
-Composites are generic container, so can contain any values.
+Composites are generic containers, so can contain any values.
 They are only deeply immutable if everything they contain are deeply immutable.

 ### Are keys enumerable?